 Nighttime Sugar Cravings: Why They Happen and How to Beat ThemHyla Cass, MD

 We all know that feeling.
 The sun has gone down and you’re snuggled in bed, or maybe relaxing on the couch with a cup a tea.
-You aren’t hungry, but ice cream starts to sound really good.
+You aren’t hungry, but ice cream starts to seem like a really good idea.
 Or maybe it’s a cookie or a brownie left over from your children’s dinner; whatever it is, it’s sweet and loaded with carbohydrates!

 There’s a biological reason for this.
 You may be familiar with melatonin, the famed sleep hormone that lulls you into a restful night.
 In order to make melatonin, however, you need serotonin.
 And, in order to make serotonin, you need a small amount of carbohydrate.